We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Sex and gender exist on spectrums.
 This article will use the terms “male,” “female,” or both to refer to sex assigned at birth.
 Click here to learn more.

-According to Planned Parenthood, health insurance, Medicaid, and other government assistance programs can provide free STI testing.
-Additionally, some Planned Parenthood centers offer free or low-cost testing depending on a person’s income.
+According to Planned Parenthood, health insurance, Medicaid, and other government assistance programs can also provide free STI testing.
+Some Planned Parenthood centers offer free or low cost testing depending on a person’s income.

-Additionally, Get Tested provides a database of places that offer free or low-cost STI testing, including screens for HIV and hepatitis.
+The CDC’s Get Tested tool provides a database of places that offer free or low cost STI testing, including screenings for HIV and hepatitis.
 People can enter their state, city, or ZIP code to find local centers.

 Home STI testing is similar to the testing a person receives in a doctor’s office or healthcare clinic.
 These tests screen for the presence of infections such as chlamydia and gonorrhea.